newlandsvalley/ensemble-scores/README.md

 ## To do

-  * Complete alignment algorithm for staves and bars
+  * Add the tune title
   * Add the rest of the score markings (voltas, time signatures, anotations etc.)
   * Return an error if the parts are mismatched
   * Work out the best scaling factor